 Hulda Grünbaum survived.
 In February 1945, she was freed as part of a 1200-prisoner-exchange for money from Jewish organizations to Nazi leaders.
 She established contact as quickly as possible with her daughter, Ilse; a year later, Hulda joined her daughter in England and then in 1948, the two set out for Australia to join Kurt.

-We also learned the names of Hulda’s parents — Abraham and Fanni Schlesinger — from this family tree and other records in the families’ archives and that has allowed us to find out more about another set of the grandparents of the Jewish families of Themar.
+We also learned the names of Hulda’s parents — Abraham and Fanni Schlesinger — from this family tree and other records in family archives and that has allowed us to find out more about another set of the grandparents of the Jewish families of Themar.

-The Nachkommenliste/Descendants List below identifies the members of the Noah H. Grünbaum family born in Germany before 1945.
-Please note that we have used the spelling either found in the extant records (e.g., Josefine) or determined in consultation with the family (e.g., Noah).
+The Nachkommenliste/Descendants List below identifies the members of the Noa H. Grünbaum family born in Germany before 1945.
+Please note that we have used the spelling either found in the extant records (e.g., Josefine).

 See also The Family of Karl and Hulda (née Schlesinger) Grünbaum